MediaComem/comem-masrad-dfa/subjects/angular/README.md

 #### Attribute binding

 Let's see what else we can interpolate.

-Let's rewrite the `AppComponent`'s class definition and add a new `titleComment` property to the component in `src/app/app.component.ts`:
+Add a `titleComment` property to the component in `src/app/app.component.ts`:

 ```ts
 export class AppComponent {